AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-details-page.md

 # Destination details page

-The details page for an individual destination provides an overview of the destination's attributes and activities.
-These details include the destination's name and ID, metrics for activated profiles, a history of dataflow runs, controls to activate or disable the destination, and more.
+In the Adobe Experience Platform user interface, you can view and monitor the attributes and activities of batch destinations.
+These details include the destination's name and ID, segments mapped to the destination, and controls to edit the activation and enable/disable the data flow.

 >[!NOTE]
 >
->The destinations details page is part of the [!UICONTROL Destinations] workspace in the Adobe Experience Platform user interface.
+>The destinations details page is part of the [!UICONTROL Destinations] workspace in the Platform UI.
 See the [[!UICONTROL Destinations] workspace overview](./destinations-workspace.md) for more information.

-In the **[!UICONTROL Destinations]** workspace within the Platform UI, navigate to the **[!UICONTROL Browse]** tab and select the name of the destination that you want to view.
+In the **[!UICONTROL Destinations]** workspace within the Platform UI, navigate to the **[!UICONTROL Browse]** tab and select the name of a batch destination that you want to view.

 ![](./assets/details-page/select-destination.png)

+>[!NOTE]
+>
+>Details pages for streaming destinations are not currently available.
+The names of streaming destinations are therefore not selectable from the [!UICONTROL Browse] tab.

-The details page for the destination appears, showing its available controls and monitoring widgets.
+The details page for the destination appears, showing its available controls and monitoring dashboard.

 ![](./assets/details-page/details.png)